pip-services/pip-services-docs/content/en/python/components/count/null_counters.md

 ### Description

-The NullCounters class allows you to create dummy performance counters that don't do anything.
+The NullCounters class allows you to create dummy performance counters.

 Important points